 With 8K TVs already available (but with little content), the best 4K TVs are more abundant and affordable than ever.
 Now, many of our favorite shows and movies are streamed in 4K.
 And once you experience 4K quality on a TV built for it, it’s difficult to go back.

 But 4K isn’t necessarily new — in fact, 4K TVs have been around since around 2013.
 It was just hard to justify spending thousands of dollars on a 4K TV when in reality, there just wasn’t much, if any, 4K content around.
 Now that 4K content has finally caught up, right as 8K is starting to creep into the picture, it’s dropped the price of 4Ks.
 On top of that, brands like Samsung and Sony have already released 2021 models of their most popular flatscreen TVs.
 That means consumers can choose from a premium 2021 model or save a few hundred dollars on the 2020 model, many of which are still on the cutting edge of high definition video.

-For all these reasons, the summer of 2020 is actually the perfect time to buy the best 4K TVs.
+For all these reasons, Spring 2021 is actually the perfect time to buy the best 4K TVs.